 Single-sided cantilever racks typically sit against a wall and are only accessible from one side.
 Single-sided systems need larger bases to combat tipping or leaning under heavy loads.

 Cantilever Rack Components

 A bare-bones cantilever system must include the following components to be structurally sound and functional.
-Order additional sizes and styles through CRN as well.
+Order additional sizes and styles through Cantilever Rack Now as well.

 A cantilever upright consists of a vertical column that has a bolted or welded connection to a horizontal base.
 Each cantilever rack system begins with a minimum of two uprights.

 Bolted uprights ship unassembled but are easily assembled on-site with the hardware provided.
 Welded bases and uprights are also available and would ship as one piece rather than unassembled.
 Both sides of our uprights contain punch holes every 3″, making them compatible with double or single-sided bases.

 Cantilever rack arms are the main component of the rack system.
 Proper selection of the arms can make or break the success of the storage system.

 Our standard arms are considered straight arms with a 3/8″ pitch per foot to compensate for deflection.
 Inclined arms are available upon request.

 Hairpin keepers secure arms to the upright.
 Arm lips are available upon request.

 Cantilever bracing is structural channel members that bolt the uprights together, providing lateral stability to the entire rack system.